Weakky/ra-data-opencrud/README.md

 # ra-data-opencrud

-*Prisma on steroids*: easily build backoffices with Prisma/GraphCMS plugged on `react-admin!
+*Prisma on steroids*: easily build backoffices with Prisma/GraphCMS plugged on `react-admin`!

 ### Work in progress
 If you wanna give it a try anyway, here's a quick preview on codesandbox.